Uniform Interpolation Constrained Geodesic Learning on Data Manifold: Experimental Results

-For the CelebA dataset, we also use the methods above to interpolate images between two selected face images and show the results in Fig.~\ref{face_result}.
-Only a linear interpolation fails to generate uniform interpolated face images, i.e., the interpolated images are easy to change suddenly rather than changing gradually.
-On the contrary, our interpolation method can reconstruct visually pleasing face images with a uniform translation.
-Experiments of image translation on the two datasets all demonstrate the usefulness and validity of our model.
+For the Fashion-MNIST dataset, we also use the methods above to interpolate images between two selected images and show the results in Fig.~\ref{fashion_result}.
+We use the velocity defined in Section~\ref{Constant Speed Loss} to evaluate the smoothness of different interpolation methods.
+Our geodesic interpolation can obtain always recognizable images with a smoother speed while linear interpolation may generate some ghosting with two articles when transiting over different classes.
+This demonstrates our geodesic learning method can fulfill a uniform interpolation along a geodesic.

+We further verify the characteristic of the geodesic's shortest path for our interpolation method.
+In Fig.~\ref{boxplot}, we present a comparison of the interpolant trajectory's length to different interpolation approaches for both VAE and AAE.
+We randomly choose 250 pairs of endpoints on data manifold for each valuation and approximate the trajectory's length using the summation of velocity at $t_i$ which is described in Section~\ref{Minimizing Geodesic Loss}.
+Fig.~\ref{boxplot} shows that our geodesic interpolation has smaller average length and variance on both MNIST and Fashion-MNIST datasets.
+This demonstrates our interpolation method can make the interpolation curve to possess more characteristics of geodesics compared with linear interpolation.